-- 1. Understand the concept of system thinking and dynamics involved in the system behaviour. - 2.
+- 1. Understand the concept of system thinking and dynamics involved in the system behavior. - 2.
 Understand the cause and effect relationship between the system variables and drawing of casual loop diagram. - 3.
 Understand and draw stock and flow diagram. - 4.
-Use the system dynamics software.

-5. Do application of system dynamics in manufacturing and service system.
+Use the system dynamics software. - 5.
+Understand the application of system dynamics in manufacturing and service system.